Abdelrahman0Sayed/Signal-Equalizer/README.md

 2. **Choose a Mode**:
    - Select one of the four available modes:
      - Uniform Range Mode
-     - Musical Instruments Mode
+     - Music and Animals Mode
-     - Animal Sounds Mode
+     - Music and vowels Mode
-     - ECG Abnormalities Mode
+     - Wiener Filter Mode

 3. **Adjust Sliders**:
    - Modify frequency components using sliders.